Philip Roth: Awards and nominations

 Two of Roth's works won the National Book Award for Fiction; four others were finalists.
 Two won National Book Critics Circle awards; another five were finalists.
 Roth won three PEN/Faulkner Awards (for Operation Shylock, The Human Stain, and Everyman) and a Pulitzer Prize for his 1997 novel American Pastoral.

 In 2001, The Human Stain was awarded the United Kingdom's WH Smith Literary Award for the best book of the year, as well as France's Prix Médicis Étranger.
 Also in 2001, the MacDowell Colony awarded Roth the 42nd Edward MacDowell Medal.
 In 2002, Roth was awarded the National Book Foundation Medal for Distinguished Contribution to American Letters.

-In 2003, literary critic Harold Bloom named Roth one of the four major American novelists still at work, along with Thomas Pynchon, Don DeLillo, and Cormac McCarthy.
+In 2003, literary critic Harold Bloom named Roth one of the four major American novelists still at work, along with Cormac McCarthy, Thomas Pynchon, and Don DeLillo.
 The Plot Against America (2004) won the Sidewise Award for Alternate History in 2005 and the Society of American Historians' James Fenimore Cooper Prize.
 Roth was also awarded the United Kingdom's WH Smith Literary Award for the best book of the year, an award he received twice.

 In October 2005, Roth was honored in his hometown when then-mayor Sharpe James presided over the unveiling of a street sign in Roth's name on the corner of Summit and Keer Avenues, where Roth lived for much of his childhood, a setting prominent in The Plot Against America.
 A plaque on the house where the Roths lived was unveiled.
 In May 2006, he received the PEN/Nabokov Award, and in 2007 he received the PEN/Faulkner award for Everyman, making him the award's only three-time winner.
 In April 2007, he received the first PEN/Saul Bellow Award for Achievement in American Fiction.

-The May 21, 2006, issue of The New York Times Book Review announced the results of a letter that was sent to what the publication described as "a couple of hundred prominent writers, critics, editors and other literary sages, asking them to please identify 'the single best work of American fiction published in the last 25 years.'"
-Six of Roth's novels were among the 22 selected: American Pastoral, The Counterlife, Operation Shylock, Sabbath's Theater, The Human Stain, and The Plot Against America.
-The accompanying essay, by critic A.O.
-Scott, stated, "If we had asked for the single best writer of fiction of the past 25 years, [Roth] would have won."
+The May 21, 2006, issue of The New York Times Book Review announced the results of a letter that was sent to what the publication described as "a couple of hundred prominent writers, critics, editors and other literary sages, asking them to identify 'the single best work of American fiction published in the last 25 years'".
+American Pastoral tied for fifth, and The Counterlife, Operation Shylock, Sabbath's Theater, The Human Stain and The Plot Against America received multiple votes.
+In the accompanying essay, A. O. Scott wrote: "Over the past 15 years, Roth's output has been so steady, so various and (mostly) so excellent that his vote has been, inevitably, split.
+If we had asked for the single best writer of fiction of the past 25 years, he would have won."
+Scott notes that "The Roth whose primary concern is the past—the elegiac, summarizing, conservative Roth—is preferred over his more aesthetically radical, restless, present-minded doppelgänger by a narrow but decisive margin."
 In 2009, Roth received the German newspaper Die Welt's Welt-Literaturpreis.